 We have developed a paperless in-hospital communication system.
-We no longer use paper to communicate with each other, but rather a collection of re-usable laminated cards and wet-erase pens.
+We no longer use paper to communicate with each other, but rather a collection of reusable laminated cards and wet-erase pens.
 What this boils down to is a significant reduction in paper waste, which we are all very proud of!

 We have reduced our water usage considerably by having water-saving features installed on hospital sinks, our toilet is low flush volume and we use only organic and biodegradable soaps throughout the hospital for regular hand washing wherever possible.
-This means that we are using less water in general and that our waste-water is less harmful to the environment.
+This means that we are using less water in general and that our waste water is less harmful to the environment.
 Along with making our office and workspaces as environmentally low-impact as we can, we have also focused on developing partnerships with community groups, other local businesses, and vendors who support our mission to practice with respect for life and Earth.
 Here are some further details on these partnerships:

 Our main distributor of veterinary supplies is MWI.
 We chose MWI because of their carbon-neutral shipping policy, which means that they use the minimum amount of shipment packaging and all packing materials are 100% recycled.
-MWI also participates in tree-planting to offset its carbon footprint.
+MWI also participates in tree planting to offset its carbon footprint.

 We have also partnered with companies to help us manage our online store and appointment reminder system.
 When our clients purchase products from our online store, those products are shipped to them in the same way that they would be shipped to us – in a carbon-neutral way.

 Merial is another one of our vendors, which we use for vaccinations and other medicines.
 Many of these items need to be kept cool and therefore are delivered in Styrofoam containers (not so eco-friendly).
-Fortunately, we have created up a recycling program for theses containers so that they never have to enter the landfill.
+Fortunately, we have created a recycling program for these containers so that they never have to enter the landfill.